zoraaver/node-install-lab-immersive-alum/README.md

 ## Summary

-We know that there are a lot of recipes to install Node and npm in this lesson.
-The purpose is to give you reference when you need them.
-Here's how you can navigate and pick the best option for you right now (they might change as your needs and skills evolve):
+We just covered a lot of ways to install Node and npm.
+Use this lesson as a reference when you need it.
+But below is a qucik checklist that can help you figure out the best option for you right now (this might change as your needs and skills evolve):

 1. Are you an advanced programmer familiar with C/C++ who plans to read Node code and contribute to the core (Node itself)?
 If yes, then use GitHub, and compile the code yourself.
 If not, then go to step 2.
 2. Do you plan to work on projects which require drastically different versions of Node (for example 0.12 and 5.3)?
 If yes, then use n/nave/nvm.
 If not, then go to step 3.